Ulnar Nerve Entrapment Specialists

 Are you experiencing pain, numbness, tingling and a “falling asleep” sensation in the little finger and ring finger?
 If so, you may have ulnar nerve entrapment.
 Ulnar nerve entrapment can occur in several places along the nerve path, most commonly on the inside of the elbow.
 It is very important to visit a doctor at the onset of ulnar nerve compression symptoms to avoid muscle wasting.
-The elbow specialists at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in Boise who are experiencing ulnar nerve entrapment.
+The ulnar nerve entrapment specialists at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in Boise who are experiencing ulnar nerve entrapment.
 Contact the Shoulder Clinic of Idaho team today!

 What is ulnar nerve entrapment?